The 12 Different Types of Female Orgasms and How to Have them All

 This is one of the most powerful orgasms a woman can have.

-Sometimes known as the full-body orgasm because of the way washes over you from head to toe, the cervical orgasm is best achieved via deep vaginal penetration.
+Sometimes known as the full-body orgasm because of the way it washes over you from head to toe, the cervical orgasm is best achieved via deep vaginal penetration.

 Sex therapists suggest warming up with a few different positions beforehand and doing it doggy style to get as deep as possible.